Reinforcement sensitivity theory: Workplace performance

 Carver and White's 1994 BIS/BAS scales were used to support the finding that employees high in BIS (avoidance motivation) show lower work performance and engagement, while employees high in BAS (approach motivation) show higher performance in rewarding situations only.
 These measures are not based on the revised RST, and may confound fear and anxiety.
-Alternatively, the Jackson 5 has recently been validated as a measure of the revised RST and shows convergent validity with measures of fear and anxiety.
+Alternatively, a scale created by Jackson and termed the Jackson 5 has recently been validated as a measure of the revised RST and shows convergent validity with measures of fear and anxiety.
 The proposed fear (FFFS) subscale is associated with avoidance behaviors (example item: 'If approached by a suspicious stranger, I run away') while the anxiety (BIS) subscale includes social situations wherein reward and punishment stimuli result in conflict between approach and avoidance motivations (example item: 'I prefer to work on projects where I can prove my abilities to others').
 Clark and Loxton (2011) used the Jackson 5 to investigate mediators between fear, psychological acceptance, and work engagement.
 Self-reported fear, not anxiety, best predicted psychological acceptance, and lower work performance in turn.
 Thus, current research aims to apply measures based on the revised RST to more accurately clarify relations between fear, anxiety, and job performance.